SandhyaBhandekar/college-bus-live-tracking-system/README.md

 # College Bus Live Tracking System

-## Project Overview
+## 📌 Project Overview
-The College Bus Live Tracking System is a web-based application that allows students to track the real-time location of the college bus.

-The system uses GPS coordinates (latitude and longitude) to display the bus location on an interactive map.
-The map interface is created using Leaflet.js, which is an open-source JavaScript library for building interactive maps.
+The College Bus Live Tracking System is a web-based application that allows students to track the real-time location of their college bus.
+The system uses GPS coordinates from the driver's mobile device and displays the location on an interactive map.

-OpenStreetMap is used as the map provider because it is free and open-source.
-This allows the system to display map data without using paid APIs like Google Maps.

-In this project, the bus location is tracked using the driver's mobile device.
-The driver’s mobile phone provides GPS coordinates which are used to update the bus location on the map in real time.
+This project uses **Leaflet.js** with **OpenStreetMap** to display the map, which is completely free and open-source.
+Unlike Google Maps, this system does not require any paid APIs.

+The main purpose of this project is to help students know the current location of the bus and reduce waiting time at bus stops.

 ---

+## 🎯 Objective

+The objective of this project is to develop a simple and efficient bus tracking system that allows students to track the live location of the college bus using open-source technologies.

+---

+## 🚀 Features

+- Real-time bus location tracking
+- Interactive map using Leaflet.js
+- Free map services using OpenStreetMap
+- GPS location sharing from driver’s mobile device
+- Web-based interface accessible from any browser
+- Lightweight and easy to use system

+---

-## Technologies Used
+## 🛠 Technologies Used

 - HTML
 - CSS
 - JavaScript